 Subscribe To Topics You're Interested In

 Marvel Studios has spent nearly a decade building up their cinematic universe with some of the most popular movies being produced in Hollywood, but in the next few years DC Comics and Warner Bros. plan to increase the competition.
-The release of Zack Snyder's Man of Steel in 2013 kicked things off, and 2016 will start the launch of a timeline that sees two new movies being released every year up to and including 2020.
+The release of Zack Snyder's Man of Steel in 2013 kicked things off, and 2016 extended the timeline with their plan to release at least one DC movie every year up to and including 2020.

 But what are the titles that make up this impressive slate?
 Who are the filmmakers making the movies, and who will be starring?
 Well, we've organized all that information for you below, so read on to have your big questions answered!

 After once being attached to direct Marvel Studios' Thor: The Dark World, Patty Jenkins is helming Wonder Woman - which will be the DC Cinematic Universe's first period film.
 Set during the years of World War I, the first big screen adventure for Princess Diana of Themyscira (Gal Gadot) will both dive deep into her origins as a demi-god, but also her first experiences in the world of man (personified, largely, by co-star Chris Pine).
 What's unclear at this stage is how the film will ultimately connect with the larger DCU, though the recent trailers did show Diana in modern-day Paris.